pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg sequ color: RGB float color triple for text color.
 Default is black.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-To attach other information (like author, creation date, etc.) use methods of :ref:`Annot`.
+Use methods of :ref:`Annot` to make any changes.

    .. method:: addFileAnnot(pos, buffer, filename, ufilename = None, desc = None)

-      PDF only: Add a file attachment annotation.
+      PDF only: Add a file attachment annotation with a "PushPin" icon at the specified location.

       .. image:: img-pushpin.png

-      :arg pos: the top-left point of a 20 x 30 rectangle cpntaining the "PushPin" icon.
+      :arg pos: the top-left point of a 20 x 30 rectangle containing the "PushPin" icon.
       :type pos: :ref:`Point`

-      :arg bytes/bytearray buffer: the file content.
+      :arg bytes/bytearray buffer: the data to be stored (actual file content, calculated data, etc.).
-      :arg str filename: the filename (required).
+      :arg str filename: the filename.
       :arg str ufilename: the optional PDF unicode filename.
 Defaults to filename.
       :arg str desc: an optional description of the file.
 Defaults to filename.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-To change, or add information (like author, creation date, etc.) use methods of :ref:`Annot`.
+Use methods of :ref:`Annot` to make any changes.

    .. method:: addLineAnnot(p1, p2)